IsaiahMartinez42900/Culmination-NinjaReport/AgileSprints/10_Agile_Sprint.md

 ## 8. Next Steps
 List the concrete, actionable tasks you will complete before the next class/report.
--Give health bar to character
+-Give health state to character
--Give health bar to enemies
+-Give health state to enemies